Published on December 21, 2021

 If the motor is running for a few seconds yet the door is not opening, chances are the door is locked manually.
 Check the lock and disengage it, and the door should start opening.

 These are some of the leading reasons why your garage door is not working.
-As usual, if you need anything garage doors, you can always contact us.
+If you require any assistance with garage doors, feel free to reach out to Hamilton Garage Doors, as they are always available to help.
 Ours are quality products going for competitive pricing.